Get started with a quick, free estimate. Financing available!

 Shingle roofs are one of the most popular roof types in Phoenix.
 They’re affordable, durable and offer a variety of styles, colors and material types, lending great opportunity to add curb appeal to your home.
 You can tell your shingle roof needs replacement if you see granules in gutters or on the ground under your roof as result of shedding.

-Shingle Roofs are one of the most popular roof types in Phoenix.
+Shingle Roofs are one of the most popular projects for Phoenix roofers.
 They’re affordable, durable and offer a variety of styles, colors and material types, lending opportunity to add curb appeal to your home.
 You can tell your roof needs replacement if you see granules from your shingles in gutters or on the ground as result of shedding.

 Tile Roofs define many communities in Phoenix, as well as the unique feel of the Southwest.
 Tiles come in a variety of materials like concrete, clay and sandcast, with concrete being the most popular.
-Though terracotta is a popular color for many Phoenix homes, tiles come in many different shapes, sizes and patterns.
+Though terracotta is the color installed the most by Phoenix roofing contractors, tiles come in many different shapes, sizes and patterns.

 Flat Roofs are another roof type that give Phoenix its unique feel.
 Flat roofs are a durable and cost-effective roofing solution.
 There are several material options used in flat roof construction and repair.
-Upon inspection of your roof, one of our expert roofing contractors will advise you on the best flat roof option for your home.
+Upon inspection of your roof, one of our Phoenix roofing contractors will advise you on the best flat roof option for your home.

 Foam Roofs are a popular choice for their reflective nature and natural cool roof properties due to their white color.
-The main material used in foam roofs in Phoenix is polyurethane, which is then coated.
+The main material used by Phoenix roofing companies in foam roofs is polyurethane, which is then coated.
 Foam roofs provide incredible insulation for your home which is one of the many benefits of this roof type in Arizona.

 “If I could give JBS 10 stars, I would.
 The team was always punctual, professional and friendly.
 They cleaned up so well that our yard looked better when they left than it did when they arrived.
 If you prefer to be more than just a contract number, definitely use them for your roof.”